Cherokee - Immaculate Conception

 In 1887, an entire block of undeveloped property was purchased for $2,400.
 Five years later, a rectory was built on the northeast section of the block.
 The construction on the present church started in 1907, west of the rectory.
 The church is 177 feet long and 52 feet wide.
 It is a brick building with leaded-glass windows.
 The total cost of the church was estimated around $35,000.

-The parish needed a Catholic school and the Servants of Mary in Beleville, Ill., were looking for a new location for the Novitiate.
-The school building cost $35,000 with east and west wings added later for $40,000.
+The parish soon thereafter discovered a need for a Catholic school.
+Servants of Mary in Beleville, Ill., were looking for a new location for the Novitiate.
+A school building originally consisting of eight (8) grades was built, costing $35,000.
+East and west wings were added to the school building later for an additional $40,000.
 The parish school opened in 1909 with an enrollment of 130.
-There were only 8 grades the first year.

 In 1910, the high school was added.
-In 1916, construction of a separate school building was started and it opened in 1917.
+In 1916, construction of a separate school building was started, which opened soon after in 1917.
 When the students moved to the new building, the Servants of Mary Convent became Mount St. Mary's Academy.
-For financial reasons, in 1943, it was sold to a private party who developed it into an apartment building.
+For financial reasons, in 1943, the building was sold to a private party who developed it into an apartment building.

 Also, a gymnasium-auditorium was built in 1949 for about $52,000.
 A new addition to the school, which cost around $250,000, was added.
 A new rectory was built in 1950.